w33ladalah/sitecake/README.md

 SiteCake is drag & drop content management system that edits static HTML files.
 A standard web hosting (web server and PHP 5.3+) is all you need to install and use it.

-More info could be found at [sitecake.com](http://sitecake.com).
-For documentation, check the [project's Wiki](http://github.com/sitecake/sitecake/wiki).
+For more info check the [Wiki](http://github.com/sitecake/sitecake/wiki).

 ## Quick Start